Israel Nash: Career

 In late 2011, Nash left New York City and moved to Dripping Springs, Texas.
 His third record, Israel Nash's Rain Plans, was recorded in the summer of 2012.
 Rain Plans was produced by Nash and again engineered by Ted Young.
 The album was tracked on a Studer 16-track 2" analog tape machine intentionally avoiding the use of modern digital recording technology.
 Nash's house outside of Dripping Springs served as the studio and residence for the band during the recording session.
 The band consisted of Nash's touring lineup from the Barn Doors album cycle, including drummer Josh Fleischmann, Joey and Aaron McClellan on guitar and bass (respectively), and Eric Swanson on pedal steel.
 Released by the London label Loose Music on September 30, 2013, the album received generally positive reviews from the European press.

 In 2014, Rain Plans was released in the US by Loose Music through Nashville based label services company Thirty Tigers.
 It quickly became a favorite on NPR and several non-commercial radio stations such as KEXP in Seattle, WXPN in Philadelphia, KUTX in Austin, and The Current in Minneapolis-St. Paul.
 In January 2015, Israel Nash was featured on a session of World Cafe.
 The title track was featured in the film Captain Fantastic.

 Nash and his band recorded Silver Season on tape at Nash's Texas ranch in 2015 which was released October 2015 to critical acclaim.
 Christina Applegate named it her favorite album of the year.
 Classic Rock magazine considered it "even more exquisite" than Rain Plans.
 Q magazine highlighted its "subtly political messages", while Uncut called it "a terrific album".
 Mojo praised its "cosmic poetry, crunching guitars and swooning pedal steel".

 On November 4, 2016, Nash and The Bright Light Social Hour released the three-song collaborative EP Neighbors.
 The EP was recorded between the two bands' studios near Austin, and was released digitally and as a limited edition 7" vinyl record.

 While touring in 2024 to support his latest album, Ozarker, Nash suddenly canceled all the remaining shows.
-On March 24, 2024, Nash made his last social media post and has not been heard from since.
+On March 24, 2024, Nash made his last social media post and went into isolation.

+On November 25, 2025, Nash returned to social media.